core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Otherwise, the proxy performs the steps defined in {{ssec-req-proc-proxy}}, with the following differences.

-* At steps 1-3, "client" refers to the origin client for the first proxy in the chain; or to the previous hop proxy closer to the origin client, otherwise.
+* At Steps 1-3, "client" refers to the origin client when the proxy is the first one in the chain, or to the previous hop proxy closer to the origin client otherwise.

-* At step 4, the proxy rather performs the following actions.
+* At Step 4, the proxy rather performs the following actions.

    1. The proxy retrieves the value T' from the Multicast-Timeout Option, and does not remove the option.

-   2. In case T' > 0, the proxy picks an amount of time T it is fine to wait for before freeing up its local Token value to use with the next hop towards the origin servers.
-To this end, the proxy MUST follow what is defined at step 2 of {{ssec-req-send-steps}} for the origin client, with the following differences.
+   2. In case T' > 0, the proxy picks an amount of time T that it is fine to wait for before freeing up its local Token value to use with the next hop towards the origin servers.
+To this end, the proxy MUST follow what is defined at Step 2 of {{ssec-req-send-steps}} for the origin client, with the following differences.

       * T MUST be greater than the retrieved value T', i.e., T' < T.